A labeled diagram showing how rip currents form and how to escape safely, with arrows indicating the current flow and swim directions.

 Rip Current Safety Guide

-• Signal for help by waving and calling out.
+• If you can’t escape, float or tread water and signal for help by waving and calling out.

 Rip Current Survival Video